Skip to main content

 We said this in January.
 February proved the point beyond any reasonable doubt.

-The 2011 parallel remains instructive.
-Silver peaked at ~$50, crashed to $14 over four years.
+The 2011 parallel remains instructive: silver peaked at ~$50 and crashed to $14 over four years.
 A 70% decline from an even more extreme starting point.
-This could happen again.
-The fundamentals are arguably stronger now than in 2011 - but “stronger fundamentals” did not prevent the 2011 crash, because the crash was driven by leverage and speculative unwinding, not fundamentals.
+The fundamentals are arguably stronger now than in 2011 — but “stronger fundamentals” did not prevent the 2011 crash, because that crash was driven by leverage and speculative unwinding rather than fundamentals.

 Our take